Source code for message_ix_models.testing

 # pytest hooks

-[docs]def pytest_addoption(parser): """Add two command-line options to pytest: ``--local-cache`` Use existing, local cache files in tests.
+[docs] def pytest_addoption(parser): """Add two command-line options to pytest: ``--local-cache`` Use existing, local cache files in tests.
 This option can speed up tests that *use* the results of slow data loading/parsing.
 However, if cached values are not up to date with the current code, unexpected failure may occur. ``--jvmargs`` Additional arguments to give for the Java Virtual Machine used by :mod:`ixmp`'s :class:`.JDBCBackend`.
 Used by :func:`session_context`. """ parser.addoption( "--local-cache", action="store_true", help="Use existing local cache files in tests", ) parser.addoption( "--jvmargs", action="store", default="", help="Arguments for Java VM used by ixmp JDBCBackend", )

 # Fixtures

-[docs]@pytest.fixture(scope="session") def session_context(pytestconfig, tmp_env): """A :class:`.Context` connected to a temporary, in-memory database.
+[docs] @pytest.fixture(scope="session") def session_context(pytestconfig, tmp_env): """A :class:`.Context` connected to a temporary, in-memory database.
 This Context is suitable for modifying and running test code that does not affect the user/developer's filesystem and configured :mod:`ixmp` databases.
 Uses the :func:`.tmp_env` fixture from ixmp.
 This fixture also sets: - :attr:`.Config.cache_path`, depending on whether the :program:`--local-cache` CLI option was given: - If not given: pytest's :doc:`standard cache directory <pytest:how-to/cache>`. - If given: the :file:`/cache/` directory under the user's "message local data" directory. - the "message local data" config key to a temporary directory :file:`/data/` under the :ref:`pytest tmp_path directory <pytest:tmp_path>`. """ from platformdirs import user_cache_path ctx = Context.only() # Temporary, empty local directory for local data session_tmp_dir = Path(pytestconfig._tmp_path_factory.mktemp("data")) # Set the cache path according to whether pytest --local-cache was given.
 If True, # pick up the existing setting from the user environment.
-If False, use a pytest- # managed cache directory that persists across test sessions. ctx.cache_path = ( user_cache_path("message-ix-models", ensure_exists=True) if pytestconfig.option.local_cache # TODO use pytestconfig.cache.mkdir() when pytest >= 6.3 is available else Path(pytestconfig.cache.makedir("cache")) ) # Other local data in the temporary directory for this session only ctx.local_data = session_tmp_dir # Also set the "message local data" key in the ixmp config ixmp_config.set("message local data", session_tmp_dir) # If message_data is not installed, use a temporary path for private_data_path() message_data_path = util.MESSAGE_DATA_PATH if util.MESSAGE_DATA_PATH is None: util.MESSAGE_DATA_PATH = session_tmp_dir.joinpath("message_data") # Create some subdirectories util.MESSAGE_DATA_PATH.joinpath("data", "tests").mkdir(parents=True) # Add a platform connected to an in-memory database platform_name = "message-ix-models" ixmp_config.add_platform( platform_name, "jdbc", "hsqldb", url=f"jdbc:hsqldb:mem://{platform_name}", jvmargs=pytestconfig.option.jvmargs, ) ixmp_config.save() ctx.platform_info["name"] = platform_name try: yield ctx finally: ctx.close_db() ixmp_config.remove_platform(platform_name) # Restore prior value util.MESSAGE_DATA_PATH = message_data_path
+If False, use a pytest- # managed cache directory that persists across test sessions. ctx.cache_path = ( user_cache_path("message-ix-models", ensure_exists=True) if pytestconfig.option.local_cache # TODO use pytestconfig.cache.mkdir() when pytest >= 6.3 is available else Path(pytestconfig.cache.makedir("cache")) ) # Store current .util.config.Config.local_data setting from the user's configuration pytestconfig.user_local_data = ctx.core.local_data # Other local data in the temporary directory for this session only ctx.core.local_data = session_tmp_dir # Also set the "message local data" key in the ixmp config ixmp_config.set("message local data", session_tmp_dir) # If message_data is not installed, use a temporary path for private_data_path() message_data_path = util.MESSAGE_DATA_PATH if util.MESSAGE_DATA_PATH is None: util.MESSAGE_DATA_PATH = session_tmp_dir.joinpath("message_data") # Create some subdirectories util.MESSAGE_DATA_PATH.joinpath("data", "tests").mkdir(parents=True) # Add a platform connected to an in-memory database platform_name = "message-ix-models" ixmp_config.add_platform( platform_name, "jdbc", "hsqldb", url=f"jdbc:hsqldb:mem://{platform_name}", jvmargs=pytestconfig.option.jvmargs, ) ixmp_config.save() ctx.platform_info["name"] = platform_name try: yield ctx finally: ctx.close_db() ixmp_config.remove_platform(platform_name) # Restore prior value util.MESSAGE_DATA_PATH = message_data_path

-[docs]@pytest.fixture(scope="function") def test_context(request, session_context): """A copy of :func:`session_context` scoped to one test function.""" ctx = deepcopy(session_context) # Ensure there is a report key ctx.setdefault("report", dict()) yield ctx ctx.delete()
+[docs] @pytest.fixture(scope="function") def test_context(request, session_context): """A copy of :func:`session_context` scoped to one test function.""" try: ctx = deepcopy(session_context) except Exception: print(repr(session_context._values)) raise yield ctx ctx.delete()

-[docs]@pytest.fixture(scope="function") def user_context(request): # pragma: no cover """Context which can access user's configuration, e.g. platform names.""" # Disabled; this is bad practice raise NotImplementedError
+[docs] @pytest.fixture(scope="function") def user_context(request): # pragma: no cover """Context which can access user's configuration, e.g. platform names.""" # Disabled; this is bad practice raise NotImplementedError

-[docs]@pytest.fixture def mix_models_cli(session_context, tmp_env): """A :class:`.CliRunner` object that invokes the :program:`mix-models` CLI.
+[docs] @pytest.fixture def mix_models_cli(session_context, tmp_env): """A :class:`.CliRunner` object that invokes the :program:`mix-models` CLI.
 NB this requires: - The :mod:`ixmp` :func:`.tmp_env` fixture.
 This sets ``IXMP_DATA`` to a temporary directory managed by :mod:`pytest`. - The :func:`session_context` fixture.
 This (a) sets :attr:`.Config.local_data` to a temporary directory within ``IXMP_DATA`` and (b) ensures changes to :class:`.Context` made by invoked commands do not reach other tests. """ from message_ix_models import cli from message_ix_models.util.click import CliRunner yield CliRunner(cli.main, cli.__name__, env=tmp_env)

 # Testing utility functions